co-demos/ApiViz/README.md

 ## THE APIVIZ ECOSYSTEM

-ApiViz is designed in a way to display data and provide an engine to deploy a datavisualisation website, not regarding to the service serving and storing the data.
-To do so an instance of ApiViz must be connected to several external services : one for authentication, one for serving the data, one for storing the static contents (html pages, images...).
+ApiViz is designed in a way to **display data** and provide an engine to deploy a datavisualisation website without (too much) pain, not regarding to the service(s) serving and storing the data.
+Nevertheless and to do so an instance of ApiViz must be connected to several external services : one for authentication, one for serving the data, one for storing the static contents (html pages, images...).

-The goal of ApiViz is to work with any external service fulfilling those roles, but we created an eco-system of open source applications allowing a complete and free way to deploy such a datavisualisation service.
+The goal of ApiViz is to **work with any external service** fulfilling those roles, but we created an **eco-system of open source applications** allowing a complete and free way to deploy such a datavisualisation service.

-- [Apiviz]() as the high-level app for visualisation, a sort of open source CMS for data-visualisation ;
+- [Apiviz](https://github.com/co-demos/ApiViz) as the high-level app for visualisation, a sort of open source CMS for data-visualisation ;
-- [Solidata]() to "API-fy" your data and manage projects of data
+- [Solidata](https://github.com/entrepreneur-interet-general/solidata_frontend) to "API-fy" your data and manage open data projects ;
-- [TokTok]() for a dedicated authentication service to manage users, JWT, and roles.
+- [TokTok](https://github.com/co-demos/toktok) for a dedicated authentication service to manage users, JWT, and roles.

 In the following illustration you can have a general idea of how those several services could work altogether.
-You will note we indicated a non open source service (MLAB) for DB management, but the ApiViz eco-system also works with a local instanciation of MongoDB on the servers.
+You will note we indicated a non open source service (MLAB) for DB management, but the ApiViz eco-system also works with a custom instanciation of MongoDB on the servers.

 Check the [`/documentation`](./documentation) folder to have a broader look to [other configurations](./documentation/APIVIZ_CONFIGURATIONS-export.pdf).